 Thanks to the power of social platforms, newsrooms often are not the first to break news, and when they do, verification and curation have been critical to the successful use of social platforms as a reporting tool.
 Learn key techniques in devising your newsroom’s social strategy and guidelines and insights on the best and worst practices.

-Three Editors-in-Chief working in liberated areas of Syria:
+With two Editors-in-Chief working in Turkey and in liberated areas of Syria:

 Chamsy Sarkis, President of ASML